-EXAMINATIONS
+COURSE EXAMINATIONS

 Attendance is mandatory for all examinations, both written and oral.
 Students are responsible for being present at the beginning of all examinations.
 Exams will begin ON TIME.
 Students who arrive after an examination has begun may be refused admission to the examining room.
 If a student is tardy for an exam, and allowed admission to the exam, the student must complete the exam in the set exam time.
-Permission for any deviation from the regular test schedule must be requested through both the director of preclinical education or director of clinical education and the course master/section leader.
-The program director will make final decisions on all requests.
+Permission for any deviation from the regular test schedule must be requested through both the Director of preclinical education or Director of clinical education and the course Director/section leader.
+The Program Director will make final decisions on all requests.